 Root Canal Retreatment aims to remove the cause of the failure and resolving that issue which usually involves removing the existing restoration and root filling.
 Once the cause of the failure is resolved then the root canal retreatment is done.
 Root canal retreatments are usually more time consuming and therefore, more expensive.

 This treatment can be done over 1-2 appointments.
-The Endodontist will discuss this, likelihood of a successful treatment and the cost with you during your consultation appointment.
+The Endodontist will discuss this and the cost with you during your consultation appointment.